MicrosoftDocs/mixed-reality/mixed-reality-docs/using-webvr-in-edge-with-windows-mixed-reality.md

 ---
-title: Using WebVR in Edge with Windows Mixed Reality
+title: Using WebVR in Microsoft Edge with Windows Mixed Reality
 description: Overview of using and developing for WebVR in Windows Mixed Reality
 author: YashMaster
 ms.author: yabahman